 3. Crowd Supply

 Crowd Supply’s mission is to “bring original, useful, respectful hardware to life.”
 Whether you want to bring a family recipe to market, create cutting-edge open hardware, or build electronics, Crowd Supply can help.
-70% of launched projects have been successfully funded (2X more than Kickstarter for comparable projects), and the average amount raised per successful projects is $66,000 (6X more than Kickstarter for comparable projects).
+80% of launched projects have been successfully funded and the average amount raised per successful project is $61,000.

 Price: Crowd Supply has a variety of plans.
-The Standard plan is 5% of gross campaign sales, not including payment processing fees, the Guided plan is 5-10%, and the Custom plan is 10-15%.
-Features differ per plan and include campaign management, media asset creation, and even a dedicated PR team.
+The Standard plan is 5% of gross campaign sales, not including payment processing fees and the Custom plan is 6-15%.
+Features differ among plans and include campaign management, media asset creation, and even a dedicated PR team.

-Experiment is a platform funding scientific discoveries.
-From dinosaur fossil excavation to the historical study of medieval monasteries -- Experiment backers will fund it if it “pushes the boundaries of knowledge.”
-They fund project scientists themselves, so there’s no overhead like the 50-60% that comes with a university grant.
+Experiment is a platform dedicated to funding scientific discoveries.
+From dinosaur fossil excavation to the historical study of medieval monasteries — Experiment backers will fund it if it “pushes the boundaries of knowledge.”
+They fund projects themselves, so there’s no overhead like the 50-60% that comes with a university grant.
 Here are the guidelines for what makes a fundable experiment.

 Price: It’s free to start a project, but once you receive full funding, Experiment charges an 8% platform fee plus payment processing fees between 3-5%.

-Price: Donors pay your processing fees.
-For example, a donation of $100 would require a $3 fee.
-And all donors are encouraged to make a small donation to Chuffed on top of that.
+Price: Donors can opt to pay your processing fees.
+Donors are also encouraged to make a small donation to Chuffed on top of that.

-Patreon allows artists, musicians, writers, and more get paid by running a membership business for their fans.
+Patreon allows artists, musicians, writers, and more to receive compensation for their work via memberships that their fans purchase.
 Providing a meaningful revenue stream, fans pay you a subscription amount of their choosing in exchange for exclusive experiences and behind-the-scenes content.
 Over $350 million has been paid to creators, and the average patron pays a monthly fee that’s more than most consumers pay for Netflix or Spotify.

 Price: Patreon takes 5% of successfully processed payments.
 There’s also a payment processing fee each time a payment is processed (usually batched at the beginning of each month).
 You can also expect payout fees charged for moving funds from your creator balance to your bank or PayPal account.

 Create a profile, then choose whether you’d like to raise funds by selling your product, taking pre-orders, and selling merchandise or by raising funds from accredited investors.
-The former, their rewards program, is recommended for consumer-facing companies aiming to raise up to $50,000.
-The latter, their equity program, is recommended for between $50,000 and $10 million funding goals for product, service, or B2B businesses.
+The former, the rewards program, is recommended for consumer-facing companies aiming to raise up to $50,000.
+The latter, the equity program, is recommended for between $50,000 and $10 million funding goals for product, service, or B2B businesses.

 Price: It’s free to create a company profile then $179/month to fundraise.
 There are no success fees, but for rewards-based raises there is a processing fees of 3.5% + $.30 per transaction.